 IPA Use For Additive Manufacturing Post Processing Resin Removal

-The video shows an IPA unit that cleans resin in less than 1 minute.
-This unit has a separate distillation unit for continuous use of clean IPA each cycle.
-All units come with vacuum distillation and vacuum drying.
-The enclosed “airless” process thus recycles all the IPA and produces a clean dry part in less than 5 minutes.
-Little waste is generated from still bottoms and since little IPA is used, little IPA replacement is needed on site.
-Talk to us if you are having IPA management problems.
+The above-referenced video demonstrates an IPA (isopropyl alcohol) unit designed to clean resin in under one minute.
+This system features a dedicated distillation unit enabling continuous use of purified IPA for each cycle.
+All units are equipped with vacuum distillation and vacuum drying capabilities.
+The enclosed “airless” process efficiently recycles all IPA and produces a clean, dry part in less than five minutes.
+Minimal waste is generated from still bottoms, and due to the limited amount of IPA required, onsite replacement is infrequent.
+Please contact us if you are experiencing issues with IPA management.